 - PlayStation 1 BIOS (236 KB).
 Download by right-clicking link and go to Save Link As.
 When saving, rename the “_ip” file extension to “zip”.
 If you don't see the file extension, try showing them.
 I also made this GIF animation to show you how to change the file extension.

 - ePSXe plug-ins Collection (1.39 MB) - Contains all the best plug-ins!
 Here's a breakdown of what they are:

 - cdrPeops.dll - This is the CD-ROM plug-in.
 CD-ROM drives aren't really used anymore so this plug-in is optional.

 - gpuPeopsSoft - This is a video plug-in.
-This plug-in is ideal for people with slow computers and/or computers with a not so great video card.
+This plug-in is ideal for people with slower/older computers.

-- gpuPeteD3D.dll, gpuPeteDX6D3D.dll, gpuPeteOpenGL.dll, gpuPeopsOpenGL.dll - These are the video plug-ins that render the 3D graphics according to a specified resolution (as explained in About ePSXe).
+- gpuPeteD3D.dll, gpuPeteDX6D3D.dll, gpuPeteOpenGL.dll, gpuPeteOpenGL2.dll - These are the video plug-ins that render the 3D graphics according to a specified resolution (as explained in About ePSXe).
 Pete's OpenGL plug-in is the best of this trio.

-- gpuPeteOpenGL2.dll - Same as the above plug-ins, except this is the best and most advanced plug-in.
-However, it's only compatible with modern video cards.
-If you have an older computer you need to rely on the other plug-ins.
+- gpuPeopsOpenGL.dll (Recommended!) - Same as the above plug-ins, except this is the best and most advanced plug-in.

-- spuEternal.dll - This is the audio plug-in.
+- spuEternal.dll - This is the second best audio plug-in.
 It's friendlier for slower/older computers.